 He had written it the year before, at the end of the Fourth Republic (1946-58).
 Under that constitution and that of the Third Republic (1870-1940), the President of the Council (of Ministers) was the leader of the executive branch, and informally Prime Minister.
 The President of the Republic, elected by the two chambers of Parliament, was a figurehead.
 So the premier could also be referred to as the president.
 And often would have been.

-This also explains why Simenon’s hero is such a venerable figure even though a mere ex-prime minister.
+Simenon’s hero is a venerable figure in a way that an ex-prime minister could not be today.
 He is, in fact, partly modelled on Clemenceau.
 The translation by Daphne Woodward was originally called The Premier in both the UK and US.
 The 2011 US reprinting by Melville House has been renamed The President, unhelpfully for English readers, particularly since the translation constantly refers to “the Premier”, and with no explanation.

 The Fifth Republic (1958-) was created to deal with the Algerian crisis.
 De Gaulle, in retirement for the whole duration of the Fourth Republic, came back as President of the Republic (1959-69).
 The Third and Fourth republics had been built on unstable parliamentary systems.
 The new constitution gave France strong presidential government for the first time, at least since Louis-Napoléon.
 The prime minister remained the senior figure in the Council of Ministers (cabinet), but was no longer President of it.
 The Council was now chaired by the President of the Republic.